AudioBible/KJV/README.md

 ### JESUS CHRIST TOLD US HOW TO PRAY!
 IF I MAY I WOULD LIKE TO ELABORATE ON THAT!

-1. PRAY IN TONGUES UNTIL YOU YOU GET HOT AND EVEN DRIPPING WITH SWEAT!
+1. PRAY IN TONGUES UNTIL YOU GET HOT AND POSSIBLY EVEN DRIPPING WITH SWEAT!

     khjf oierafgio raoigreraglureaithy34iur fkea,v,jsz gk.dns,g jkdsabvmj CHUNG